docker/docs/compose/how-it-works.md

 for it can be defined with the `--project-directory` command line option.

-### Preserve volume data when containers are created
+### Preserves volume data when containers are created

 Compose preserves all volumes used by your services.
 When `docker compose up` runs, if it finds any containers from previous runs, it copies the volumes from